Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Gibbsian line ensembles and the main result

-Denote $B_L(\cdot)$ as a Brownian bridge with $B_L(0)=B_L(L)=0$.
-Under suitable requirements on $H^{RW,N}$, Donsker invariance principle says that $S^N_{L,z}(t)$ converges weakly to $B_L(t)+\frac{t}{L}\cdot z$ as $N$ goes to infinity, while KMT coupling provides a quantitative estimate for this convergence rate.
+Under suitable requirements on $\HrwN$, Donsker invariance principle says that $\bar{S}^N_{L,z}(u)$ converges weakly to $B_L(u)+L^{-1}z {u}$ as $N$ goes to infinity, while KMT coupling provides a quantitative estimate for this convergence rate.
 For the original classical result on the case of random walks with exponential moment, see \cite{KMT} and a recent treatment for the case of random walk bridges is considered in \cite{DW}.\\